Barcelona

 Grants

-• The Fundaçao Serra Henriques offers ten grants to students from the Universities of Algarve, Autónoma de Lisboa, Beira Interior (UBI), Coimbra, Évora, Lisboa, Minho, Portucalense do Porto, Porto (FAUP) e ISCTE covering the fee of the Summer School.
+• The Fundaçao Serra Henriques offers up to six grants to students from the Universities of Algarve, Autónoma de Lisboa, Beira Interior (UBI), Coimbra, Évora, Lisboa, Minho, Portucalense (UPT), Porto (FAUP) e ISCTE covering the fee of the Summer School.

 • The Fundación Arquia offers two grants to Spanish students covering the fee of the Summer School.

-• The Prince’s Trust Australia offers two grants to Australian students covering the fee of the Summer School.
+• The Prince’s Trust Australia offers one grant to Australian students covering the fee of the Summer School.

 Involved Institutions